hyperledger/fabric/docs/source/install.rst

           documentation for `shared drives <https://docs.docker.com/docker-for-windows/#shared-drives>`__
           and use a location under one of the shared drives.

-Determine a location on your machine where you want to place the Hyperledger Fabric Samples repository and enter that directory in a terminal window.
+Determine a location on your machine where you want to place the `fabric-samples` repository and enter that directory in a terminal window.
 The command that follows will perform the following steps:

 #.
-If needed, clone the hyperledger/fabric-samples repository
+If needed, clone the `hyperledger/fabric-samples` repository
 #.
 Checkout the appropriate version tag
 #.
 Install the Hyperledger Fabric platform-specific binaries and config files
    for the version specified into the root of the fabric-samples repository